The Life and Opinions of Tristram Shandy, Gentleman: First instalment

 The immediate success of Tristram Shandy made Sterne a literary celebrity for the rest of his life.
 The literary historian Judith Hawley writes that the novel "dazzled readers with its originality and daring", and it sold out several times in the first year.
 Although Sterne was an active promoter of the book and attentive to its commercial potential, he publicly emphasised social rather than financial gains, saying "I wrote not [to] be fed, but to be famous".
 He gained social patronage from William Pitt and Charles Watson-Wentworth (both future Prime Ministers), was painted by the celebrity portraitist Joshua Reynolds, and spent the spring in London enjoying social invitations from elevated society; he wrote that "from morning to night my Lodgings ... are full of the greatest Company".
 George Washington enjoyed the book.
 Sterne answered to the names Tristram Shandy and Parson Yorick, using the personas of his fictional characters as part of his promotion for his book.

 There was some controversy when it was discovered that the novel — initially published anonymously — was written by a clergyman: its risqué humour was seen as incompatible with the moral solemnity expected of a religious figure, despite Sterne's invocations of the satirists-cum-priests François Rabelais and Jonathan Swift as precedents.
-Sterne's biographer Ian Cambell Ross argues that this contradiction became part of Sterne's success: "What distinguished Sterne for many contemporaries was the surprising coupling of a laudable morality with whimsical bawdy. ...his literary and personal success lay precisely in joining contradictions."
+Sterne's biographer Ian Campbell Ross argues that this contradiction became part of Sterne's success: "What distinguished Sterne for many contemporaries was the surprising coupling of a laudable morality with whimsical bawdy. ...his literary and personal success lay precisely in joining contradictions."
 Critics of the novel included the writers Samuel Johnson, who commented "Nothing odd will do long" and predicted that the novel would be forgotten, and Horace Walpole, who wrote: "At present nothing is talked of, nothing admired, but what I cannot help calling a very insipid and tedious performance: it is a kind of novel called, The Life and Opinions of Tristam Shandy ...
 The best thing in it is a sermon — oddly coupled with a good deal of bawdy, and both the composition of a clergyman."
 A more positive anonymous assessment praised Sterne's "infinite share of wit and goodness, things… which are very seldom, indeed, found in any degree together".